precice/precice.github.io/content/community/community.md

 <img class="img-circle" src="images/testimonials/{{ testimonial.img }}" alt="Overview of preCICE user stories" style="border-radius: 50%; width: 100px; height: 100px; object-fit: cover; display: inline; border: 1px solid lightgrey;">
 {%- endif -%}
 {% endfor %}

-Do you use preCICE?
-[Tell us](community-channels.html) your story and will be happy to feature it here!

 ## Contributions to preCICE